London Stone: Middle Ages

 Like Eadwaker, other medieval Londoners acquired or adopted the byname "at London Stone" or "of London Stone" because they lived nearby.
-One of these was "Ailwin of London Stone", the father of Henry Fitz-Ailwin the first Mayor of the City of London, who took office at some time between 1189 and 1193, and governed the city until his death in 1212.
+One of these was "Ailwin of London Stone", the father of Henry Fitz-Ailwin de Londonestone, the first Mayor of the City of London, who took office some time between 1189 and 1193, and governed the city until his death in 1212.
 The Fitz-Ailwin house stood away from Candlewick Street, on the north side of St Swithin's church.

 London Stone was a well-known landmark in medieval London, and when in 1450 Jack Cade, leader of a rebellion against the corrupt government of Henry VI, entered the city with his men, he struck his sword on London Stone and claimed to be "Lord of this city".
 Contemporary accounts give no clue as to Cade's motivation, or how his followers or the Londoners would have interpreted his action.
 There is nothing to suggest he was carrying out a traditional ceremony or custom.